The Advantage of Composites Over Conventional Materials

-- Long-lasting – Any builder will want to use a material that can withstand wear and tear and can last for decades.
+Any builder will want to use a material that can withstand wear and tear and can last for decades.
 In this regard, composites are better than conventional materials.
 It’s because of its superior durability and long lifespan.
-For instance, a fence made out of wood-plastic materials can last for at least 20 years, whereas a conventional wooden decking will only last 5 to 10 years.
+For instance, a fence made out of wood-plastic materials can last for at least 20 years, whereas conventional wooden fencing will only last 5 to 10 years.
 The same goes for other applications of WPC, such as decking, flooring, and siding.

-- Fire-resistant – WPC materials are designed as wood alternatives.
+WPC materials are designed as wood alternatives.
 But one advantage it has over wood is that it has better overall fire resistance.
 Because of this, it’s a safer choice than most conventional construction materials.
-For instance, developers have used various cladding materials for high rise buildings.
-But with the recent fire incident in London, the government required builders to use fire-resistant materials.
+For instance, developers have used various cladding materials for high-rise buildings.
+But with the recent fire incident in London (Grenfell Tower), the government required builders to use fire-resistant materials.
 Because of this, non-flammable materials such as metal or composite cladding are now preferred.

-- Low-Maintenance – Due to its PVC or polymer capping, wood-plastic materials are low-maintenance.
+Due to their PVC or polymer capping, wood-plastic materials are low-maintenance.
 Unlike wood, you don’t have to seal, stain, or paint it every few years.
 It’s also water-proof and stain-free, unlike stone and masonry.
 It also doesn’t require as much upkeep cost compared to other conventional materials.
 Most of the time, a thorough wash is enough to keep it clean.

-- Easy to Work With – As a wood-alternative, composites are as easy to work with as real lumber.
-It’s also very versatile, which can be used in various applications.
-You also don’t need special tools or new skills to process, cut, or see WPC.
-And compared to wood, it’s more resistant to cracking, splintering, and breaking, which often happens when you see wood.
+As a wood alternative, composites are as easy to install as real timber.
+It’s also very versatile and can be used in various applications.
+You also don’t need special tools or new skills to process, cut, or saw WPC.
+And compared to wood, it’s more resistant to cracking, splintering, and breaking, which often happens when you saw wood.
 You can easily use it as long as you have basic construction knowledge and skills.

-- Environmentally-Friendly – Composite companies today are striving to use as much recycled materials as possible to manufacture their products.
+Composite companies today are striving to use as many recycled materials as possible to manufacture their products.
 Because of this, they don’t need to cut down more trees or produce as many synthetic plastic materials, which can be harmful to the environment.
 Instead, they use sawdust, wood chips, and other recyclable wood fibres from wood processing factories.
-As for the plastic parts, many use bottles, bags, and other plastics that would have ended in landfills.
-And the best thing is, many WPC today can be recycled into new ones.
+As for the plastic parts, many use bottles, bags, and other plastics that would normally have ended up in landfills.
+And the best thing is, that many WPCs today can be recycled into new ones.
 And unlike some types of materials, such as pressure-treated wood, it doesn’t require any chemicals that can damage the environment.

-- Cost-Efficient – Composites are significantly more expensive than conventional wood materials.
+Composites are significantly more expensive than conventional wood materials.
 Despite this, it is still more cost-efficient.
-As mentioned, it has a low upkeep cost requirement, can last for decades, and is resistant to most forms of damages.
+As mentioned, it has a low upkeep cost requirement, can last for decades, and is resistant to most forms of damage.
 In the long term, you can save hundreds, if not thousands, because of how cost-efficient WPC materials are.